akshathjain/sliding_up_panel/README.md

 <br>

 ### Rounding the Borders
 Modern design principles (especially in the Material Design Refresh) emphasize rounded borders.
 A similar effect can be easily achieved by providing a non-null `BorderRadiusGeometry` to the `borderRadius` property.
-Note that this only curves the border on the underlying panel itself: any children passed to `panel` or `collapsed` must also have their borders curved separately in order to achieve a uniform effect.
+Note that this only curves the border on the underlying panel sheet: any children passed to `panel` or `collapsed` must also have their borders curved separately in order to achieve a uniform effect.
 For example:

 ```